What is the course about?

 What level is the course and do I need any particular skills?

-You will need to follow written and verbal instructions in English, engage in class discussion and practical exercises, take notes in English and write staff notation.
+You will need to follow written and verbal instructions in English, engage in online class discussion and practical exercises, take notes in English and write staff notation.

 How will I be taught, and will there be any work outside the class?